gameflow-tv/widget_kit/README.md

 This means that this library is **_not_ for creating widget user interfaces**.
 This library facilitates some interaction with [WidgetKit] timelines and basic means for passing arbitrary data to the underlying platform via [UserDefaults] and app groups.
 Retrieving that data and applying it to a Widget UI has to be done on the platform level; this is _not_ possible through Flutter.

+[UserDefaults] is used as data can be shared across the iOS app and the widget extension with the use of [app groups].
+This way, data can be set from the main application (Dart) and retrieved in the widget extension (Swift).
+Again, presentation logic has to be written using Swift/SwiftUI.

 ## Usage

 ### [UserDefaults]